 - timely vaccination.

 Mountain dogs with proper care live more than 10-12 years.
-Ensure a normal life expectancy by regularly examining the dog in a veterinary clinic in order to prevent genetically determined diseases.
+You can ensure a normal life expectancy by regularly examining a dog in a veterinary clinic in order to prevent genetically determined diseases.

-Pyrenean mountain dogs have good health, because throughout the history of the breed they were isolated and not subjected to changes.
-But, like most large dogs, they have pedigree diseases.
+Pyrenean mountain dogs have good health, because throughout the history of the breed they have been isolated and not changed.
+But, like most large dogs, they have breed diseases.
 Among them are the following:

-- problems with the joints and bones of the limbs, which account for a significant load - dysplasia, subluxations, rickets;
+- problems with the joints and bones of the limbs, which account for a significant load - dysplasia, subluxation, rickets;

-With proper feeding and selection of physical activity, a healthy beautiful dog grows out of a large cute puppy.
+With the right feeding and selection of physical activity, a healthy beautiful dog will grow out of a big cute puppy.

-For 3 years the dog grows and grows up.
-And the one-year-old puppy surpasses the size of many large dogs, so special attention should be paid to the nutrition of the "mountaineer".
-In puppyhood, a dog needs a larger volume of food, compared to its own weight.
+For 3 years, the dog grows and matures.
+And the one-year-old puppy exceeds the size of many large dogs, so special attention should be paid to the nutrition of the "highlander".
+At puppy age, a dog needs a larger amount of food, compared to its own weight.

-Professionals advise to feed growing active puppies with natural foods with a significant content of proteins and fats.
-They argue that, unlike humans, fatty foods prevent the occurrence of cardiovascular pathologies inherent in large and giant breeds.
+Professionals advise to feed growing active puppies with natural food with a high content of proteins and fats.
+They argue that, unlike people, fatty foods prevent the occurrence of cardiovascular pathologies inherent in large and gigantic breeds.

-The entire volume of food corresponding to the weight of the puppy is divided into 2-4 feedings, and the remaining food in bowls is removed after 20 minutes so as not to cause the development of juvenile obesity characteristic of the large dogs contained in the group.
+The entire amount of food corresponding to the puppy's weight is divided into 2-4 feedings, and the rest of the food in the bowls is removed after 20 minutes so as not to cause the development of juvenile obesity characteristic of large dogs contained in a group.

-You can not feed dogs exclusively with meat or by-products.
+Do not feed dogs exclusively with meat or by-products.
 Animal food contains a lot of phosphorus and little calcium.
-When eating disorders, the "washing away" of calcium from the bones begins.
+In case of malnutrition, the “leaching” of calcium from the bones begins.

-Dogs should have porridges and vegetables in the diet.
-The correct composition of the daily ration when feeding dogs with natural food is difficult for the layman, so the owners prefer to feed the Pyrenees with ready-made fodders.
+In the diet of the dog should be porridge, vegetables.
+Proper preparation of the daily ration for feeding dogs with natural food is difficult for the non-professional, so the owners prefer to feed the Pyreneans with ready-made feeds.

-They are balanced, but also require physical activity.
-Less active dogs are given a smaller amount of food.
-Food is increased in the winter and slightly reduced in the summer.
-Clear water must be necessary and in large quantities.
+They are balanced, but also require consideration of physical activity.
+Less active dogs are given less feed.
+Feed increase in the winter and slightly reduced in the summer.
+Clean water must be in large quantities.

-It is impossible to keep such a large dog in a city apartment.
-Comfortably feel the dog will be only in a country house with a large house territory.
-The dog does not tolerate a limited and enclosed space, the more content on the chain humiliates this proud dog and spoils its character.
+It is impossible to keep such a big dog in a city apartment.
+The dog will feel comfortable only in a country house with a large house territory.
+The dog badly transfers the limited and closed space, especially the contents on a chain humiliates this proud dog and spoils its character.

-The features of the structure of the "coat” of a mountain dog allow it to tolerate the cold and heat well, but this does not mean that the dog should spend all day on the street.
-Puppies and adult dogs should spend the night in a shelter, and even better in the house, to constantly contact the owners.
-In the aviary let out a dog for a day.
+The structural features of the “fur coat” of a mountain dog allow it to tolerate cold and heat well, but this does not mean that the dog should spend the whole day on the street.
+Puppies and adult dogs should spend the night in shelter, and it is even better in the house to constantly contact to owners.
+In the aviary produce dog on the day.

-A dog needs to move a lot, walk, realize protective instincts, freely bypassing the territory.
+The dog needs to move a lot, walk, implement protective instincts, freely bypassing the territory.

 Where to buy a puppy

-Acquire Pyrenean mountain dog only in the nursery, because unscrupulous sellers can give them for other breeds of white shaggy dogs - Pyrenean sheep dogs, Caucasians and other less rare and cheaper.
+It is necessary to acquire a Pyrenean mountain dog only in the kennel, since unscrupulous sellers can give them other breeds of white, shaggy dogs - Pyrenean shepherd dogs, Caucasians and other less rare and cheaper ones.